getzep/graphiti/README.md

 <br />

 Graphiti helps you create and query Knowledge Graphs that evolve over time.
-A knowledge graph is a network of interconnected facts, such as “Kendra loves Adidas shoes.”
-Each fact is a “triplet”, represented by two entities, or nodes (”Kendra”, “Adidas shoes”), and their relationship, or edge (”loves”).
+A knowledge graph is a network of interconnected facts, such as _“Kendra loves Adidas shoes.”_ Each fact is a “triplet” represented by two entities, or nodes (_”Kendra”_, _“Adidas shoes”_), and their relationship, or edge (_”loves”_).
 Knowledge Graphs have been explored extensively for information retrieval.
 What makes Graphiti unique is its ability to autonomously build a knowledge graph while handling changing relationships and maintaining historical context.

 With Graphiti, you can build LLM applications such as: